-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The board has formally met 4 times during the year.
-To ensure sufficient oversight the Pay Committee met once during the year and the Finance and Audit Committee met 4 times during the year.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
+The board Trusteeshas formally met 4 times during the year.

-Attendance during the year at meetings of the Board of Trustees was as follows:
+Attendance during the year at meetings of the Board of TrusteesTrustees was as follows: